U.S. DRIVE | |||||||||||||||||||||||||||||||||||||||||||||||||

 U.S. DRIVE builds on the successes of the Partnership for a New Generation of Vehicles (PNGV) and FreedomCAR and Fuel Partnership (FC&FP) and retains the core attributes and members of the FC&FP.
 However, the transition to U.S. DRIVE reflects changes within the automotive industry and the evolution of national advanced transportation goals.

-USCAR, representing Chrysler Group, Ford and General Motors, was a core member in the creation of both PNGV and the FreedomCAR and Fuel Partnership.
+USCAR, representing Chrysler (FCA US), Ford and General Motors, was a core member in the creation of both PNGV and the FreedomCAR and Fuel Partnership.
 Both partnerships helped to advance the development of critical enabling technologies and achieved considerable success in supporting the government’s national transportation and energy security goals.
 USCAR is committed to playing an equally strong technical role in U.S. DRIVE.

 Teams |